stanrnd/jimdb/README.md

 JIMDB (Java In Memory DataBase)
 -------------------------------
 #### What is JIMDB? ####
-JIMDB is a lightweight Java In Memory DataBase which can store any Java Bean.
-We can do any basic sql database operations like select, insert, update and delete.
-JIMDB especially developed for better performance than normal sql database.
-Performance improved by creating indexes, efficient data structure used to store the beans and storing the beans in heap memory.
-When we handle with more than millions of records, JIMDB will be good replacement in performance wise.
+JIMDB is a lightweight Java In Memory DataBase where you can store any Java Bean.
+We can perform basic SQL operations like select, insert, update, delete and etc. JIMDB is specially designed for better performance than normal SQL databases and other in memory databases.
+Performance can be improved by creating indexes, efficient data structures and algorithms used.
+It can retrieve records at time complexity of 1, from millions of records.
+When we handle with millions of records, performance wise JIMDB will be a good replacement of other databases.

 #### JIMDB Syntax with Example ####